-If we talk about typical landmarks in rural Alicante in the heart of wine-making country Jalon comes to mind.
+If we talk about typical interesting landmarks in rural Alicante, Costa Blanca, in the heart of wine-making country Jalon comes to mind.
 It is situated in the middle of a flat valley and the surrounding views offer mountains and orange groves.
 The center of the village is filled with many bodegas.

-They offer different sorts of tasteful wines at incredibly low prices.
-Another interesting thing to see is the flea market each Saturday on the carpark next to the river.
+They offer different sorts of tasteful wines made in Costa Blanca at incredibly low prices.
+Another interesting thing to see is the flea market each Saturday in the car park next to the river.

 You can find more info on the local markets in our schedule.